 The Division of Infectious Diseases at Harbor-UCLA has a very active and robust research program that includes training of post-doctoral fellows in a variety of disciplines within Infectious Diseases.
 Over the past three decades, numerous fellows from all over the world have completed post-doctoral training in our Division and have gone on to successful careers in Academic Medicine and Industry.
-Our post-doctoral fellows are an integral part of our academic Division and work in our on campus research center, Los Angeles Biomedical Research Institute at Harbor-UCLA Medical Center (LA BioMed).
+Our post-doctoral fellows are an integral part of our academic Division and work in our on campus research center, the Lundquist Institute for Biomedical Innovation at Harbor-UCLA Medical Center (Lundquist Institute).

 Liana Chan, Ph.D.